Religious and Faith-Based Rehab

 There has also been a recent push in government programs to incorporate faith-based organizations in our national response to addiction.
 Programs like the Substance Abuse and Mental Health Services Administration (SAMHSA) Faith-Based and Community Initiative (FBCI) aids religious and community organizations by reaching underserved populations in need of substance abuse treatment through grant funding, training, and education.4 As we shift focus from individual responsibility to providing collective or community support, calling on faith leaders and community members can be a vital resource in combating addiction in the United States.

-Religious Rehab vs. Non-religious Rehab
+Religious Rehab Vs. Non-Religious Rehab

 Religious rehab programs may differ from non-religious or secular rehabs in some areas.
 While a non-religious rehab may include spiritual practices like yoga, meditation, or journaling, faith-based rehab may have more religious content, such as worship services or discussion groups.
-Religious teachings can encourage mindfulness, create a sense of unity with one’s surroundings, and enhance your sense of individuality and purpose.5 Higher rates of attendance to faith-based support groups, such as AA, have been associated with higher rates of abstinence, in large part due to the positive relationships between group members and sense of community found there.3
+Religious teachings can encourage mindfulness, create a sense of unity with one’s surroundings, and enhance one’s sense of individuality and purpose.5 Higher rates of attendance of faith-based support groups, such as AA, have been associated with higher rates of abstinence, in large part due to the positive relationships between group members and sense of community found there.3

 There is no “one-size-fits-all” approach, and people of all faiths and beliefs can benefit from treating the mind, body, and spirit.8

-Faith-based Drug and Alcohol Recovery Programs
+Faith-Based Drug and Alcohol Recovery Programs

 Addiction treatment comes in stages, classified by the American Society of Addiction Medicine as levels of care.9 Depending on your needs, you may start at a higher level of care, which means more intensive treatment or a longer time in treatment.9 Faith-based rehabs include religious teachings at all levels of their treatment programs.
 Religious or faith-based rehabs teach coping skills to their participants including “powerful cognitions… that give meaning to difficult life circumstances and provide a sense of purpose.”10 Creating meaning, purpose, and developing self-understanding is a benefit to the inclusion of religious practices in substance abuse treatment, as well as improvement in mental health symptoms.5

-Whether rehab takes place in an inpatient treatment setting, such as a residential center or hospital, or an outpatient treatment setting, like a day program or group format, a faith-based program will draw on religious influence in its approach to treatment.8 Treatment may include medication management to treat co-occurring mental health conditions, as well as individual, group, or family therapy.8 If you are still using drugs or alcohol when you begin treatment, it may be necessary for you to undergo medical detoxification to be able to safely manage any withdrawal symptoms.8
+Whether rehab takes place in an inpatient treatment setting, such as a residential center or hospital, or an outpatient treatment setting, like a day program or group format, a faith-based program will draw on religious influences in its approach to treatment.8 Treatment may include medication management to treat co-occurring or dual diagnosis mental health conditions, as well as individual, group, or family therapy.8 If you are still using drugs or alcohol when you begin treatment, it may be necessary for you to undergo medical detoxification to be able to safely manage any withdrawal symptoms.8

 Some common modalities used in faith-based drug and alcohol treatment include: